mui/material-ui/docs/src/pages/customization/components/components.md

 ### Overriding nested component styles

 You can use the browser dev tools to identify the slot for the component you want to override.
 It can save you a lot of time.
-The style injected in the DOM by Material-UI relies on class names that [follow a simple pattern](/styles/advanced/#class-names):
+The styles injected into the DOM by Material-UI rely on class names that [follow a simple pattern](/styles/advanced/#class-names):
 `[hash]-Mui[Component name]-[name of the slot]`.

 ⚠️ These class names can't be used as CSS selectors because they are unstable.